 Early History of the Pinnel family

-Another 229 words (16 lines of text) covering the years 1455, 1487 and 1867 are included under the topic Early Pinnel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pinnel research.
+Another 115 words (8 lines of text) covering the years 1455, 1487 and 1867 are included under the topic Early Pinnel History in all our PDF Extended History products and printed products wherever possible.

 Pinnel Spelling Variations